Lav15/lavjain.github.io/README.md

 ### Professional Profile
 I am a Principal Data Architect and BI Consultant with 15 years of experience delivering end-to-end analytics solutions across complex, multinational organizations.
 My career is defined by a commitment to bridging the gap between technical engineering and enterprise business objectives.

 I do not believe in quick fixes.
 I believe in architectural foresight.
-I focus on creating scalable, standardized, and reusable logic that ensures stability long after my engagement concludes.
+I focus on creating scalable, standardized, and reusable platforms that ensures stability long after my engagement concludes.

 ### Methodology: How I Operate
 * **Methodical Discovery:** My work begins by observing the operation.
 I collaborate with department heads, subject matter experts, and the teams closest to the process to identify current challenges.
 I don’t just analyze the data, I investigate how that data is generated to ensure we are building on a sound, accurate foundation.